 More recently, studies have revealed that the new generation of antidepressants was barely better than placebos at relieving depression in clinical trials (PLoS Medicine, Feb.
 26, 2008).
 Although some people do benefit significantly, others don’t or experience intolerable side effects.

-A recent editorial in the journal BMJ (April 21, 2015) suggests that part of the popularity of the SSRI (selective serotonin reuptake inhibitors) antidepressants like fluoxetine, paroxetine or sertraline is due to the idea that they are remedying a chemical imbalance in the brain.
-The author, David Healy, MD, concludes that this concept is a myth: “No one knew if SSRIs raised or lowered serotonin levels; they still don’t know.”
+An editorial in the journal BMJ (April 21, 2015) suggested that part of the popularity of the SSRI (selective serotonin reuptake inhibitors) antidepressants like fluoxetine, paroxetine or sertraline is due to the idea that they are repairing a chemical imbalance in the brain.
+The author, David Healy, MD, concluded that this concept is a myth:

 Despite the lack of solid evidence, mental health professionals have embraced the theory that drugs correct a chemical imbalance.
-There is, however, growing support for nondrug approaches such as lifestyle interventions including exercise, light exposure and talk therapies (Clinical Psychology Review, online Apr.
+There is, however, support for nondrug approaches such as lifestyle interventions including exercise, light exposure and talk therapies (Clinical Psychology Review, online Apr.
 20, 2015).

 There is more information about such approaches in our Guide to Dealing with Depression.